dvudd/CI_PP3/README.md

 </details>
 <details><summary>BUG: Shows incorrect coloring and text when the rows are shifted.</summary>
-This was corrected by clearing the screen and before moving the rows
+This was corrected by clearing the screen before moving the rows

 ```python        # Shift rows up and load a new row
         if len(user_input[1]) == len(rows[1]):